-Internal validation using 16 different DNA samples from healthy individuals is required, in particular when using MLPA for the first time, or when changing the sample type or the sample handling procedure, DNA extraction method or instruments used.
+Internal validation of the MLPA technique using 16 DNA samples from healthy individuals is required, in particular when using MLPA for the first time, or when changing the sample handling procedure, DNA extraction method or instruments used.
 This validation experiment should result in a standard deviation ≤0.10 for all probes over the experiment.
-Note that the peaks of the mutation-specific probes are expected to be absent in the majority of samples from healthy individuals.